ALTER ROLE (Transact-SQL)

 Database roles are visible in the sys.database_role_members and sys.database_principals catalog views.

-Beginning with SQL Server 2005, the behavior of schemas changed.
-As a result, code that assumes that schemas are equivalent to database users may no longer return correct results.
-Old catalog views, including sysobjects, should not be used in a database in which any of the following DDL statements have ever been used: CREATE SCHEMA, ALTER SCHEMA, DROP SCHEMA, CREATE USER, ALTER USER, DROP USER, CREATE ROLE, ALTER ROLE, DROP ROLE, CREATE APPROLE, ALTER APPROLE, DROP APPROLE, ALTER AUTHORIZATION.
-In such databases you must instead use the new catalog views.
-The new catalog views take into account the separation of principals and schemas that was introduced in SQL Server 2005.
+In SQL Server 2005 the behavior of schemas is changed from the behavior in earlier versions of SQL Server.
+Code that assumes that schemas are equivalent to database users may not return correct results.
+Old catalog views, including sysobjects, should not be used in a database in which any of the following DDL statements has ever been used: CREATE SCHEMA, ALTER SCHEMA, DROP SCHEMA, CREATE USER, ALTER USER, DROP USER, CREATE ROLE, ALTER ROLE, DROP ROLE, CREATE APPROLE, ALTER APPROLE, DROP APPROLE, ALTER AUTHORIZATION.
+In a database in which any of these statements has ever been used, you must use the new catalog views.
+The new catalog views take into account the separation of principals and schemas that is introduced in SQL Server 2005.
 For more information about catalog views, see Catalog Views (Transact-SQL).

-Requires ALTER ANY ROLE permission on the database, or ALTER permission on the role, or membership in the db_securityadmin.
+Requires ALTER ANY ROLE permission on the database.

-USE AdventureWorks2008R2; ALTER ROLE buyers WITH NAME = purchasing; GO
+USE AdventureWorks; ALTER ROLE buyers WITH NAME = purchasing; GO